 Secondly, the addiction itself does damage to your body.
 MedlinePlus reports that alcohol damages organs such as the liver and heart and can leave a person facing significant malnutrition.
-Opiates commonly cause vomiting, nausea, and diarrhea, allowing a person to lose any nutrients they do take in.
-Marijuana, on the other hand, encourages binge eating, often leading to an unhealthy diet that leaves individuals overweight.
+Opiates commonly cause vomiting, nausea, and diarrhea, leading to loss of nutrients.
+Marijuana, on the other hand, encourages binge eating, often leading to an unhealthy diet.

 How Does Poor Nutrition Happen?

-There are many ways poor nutrition occurs in those with addiction.
+There are many causes of poor nutrition in those with addiction.
 These include:

 - Not eating enough because of cravings for the abused substance.

-- Vomiting and nausea occur, causing a loss of nutrients.
+- Excessive vomiting and nausea, causing a loss of nutrients.